-You know who really loves including an escalation clause in a purchase offer?
-Real estate agents.
-Especially buyer's agents seem to be very giddy about this practice.
-But agents are not to blame for the interest in escalation clauses because often it's the home buyers themselves who bring it up by suggesting that an escalation clause, also called a sharp bid, might be a good idea.
+Real estate agents really love including an escalation clause in a purchase offer.
+Buyer's agents in particular seem to be enthusiastic about the practice.
+But agents aren't to blame for the peaking interest in these clauses.
+It's often the homebuyers themselves who suggest that an escalation clause, also called a sharp bid, might be a good idea.

-It is synonymous with the phrase: sharp bid.
-It is used to try to squeeze out all competiton in a competitive bidding process.
-Basically, it says that a buyer will pay X amount, which could be any number ranging from $100 to hundreds of thousands, above and beyond the highest offer received by the seller, and it generally contains a ceiling cap.
+An escalation clause is typically used in situations that could potentially result in multiple offers.
+It's intended to try to squeeze all competition out of a competitive bidding process.
+An escalation clause states that a buyer will pay X dollars ranging from $100 to hundreds of thousands above and beyond the highest offer received by the seller.
+It generally includes a ceiling cap.

-Say the property is listed at $295,000.
-It has all of the bells and whistles a buyer desires, and is located in a high-demand neighborhood on a quiet cul-de-sac.
-Sometimes, a listing agent will advise buyers that all offers will be presented on a certain day at a certain time, and that might be your first clue that the seller expects to receive more than one offer.
+Sometimes a listing agent will advise buyers that all offers will be presented on a certain day at a certain time.
+That might be your first clue that the seller expects to receive more than one offer on this plum property.

-The buyer is happy because the price is $4,000 under the maximum price the buyer was willing to pay, and the seller gets the highest offer.
-It all seems well and fine, but is it?
+The buyer is happy because the price is $4,000 under the maximum price he was actually willing to pay and the seller is happy because she gets the highest offer.
+It all seems well and good, but is it?

 Drawbacks to an Escalation Clause

-From a seller's point of view, an escalation clause might not be the best option for the seller.
-Accepting an offer with an escalation clause means the seller can no longer issue multiple counter offers to the other parties nor continue to negotiate.
-In the above example, the buyer took money off the table.
-The seller lost $4,000.
+An escalation clause isn't always the best option for the seller.
+Accepting an offer with an escalation clause means she can no longer issue multiple counteroffers to the other parties, nor can she continue to negotiate.
+The buyer has taken money off the table.
+The buyer was actually willing to go even higher, so the seller lost that $4,000.

-That's based on whether the buyer's actual top bid was $315,000.
-It might have been higher, but a seller who accepts a contract with an escalation clause will never know how much higher such a buyer might bid.
+A seller who accepts a contract with an escalation clause will never know exactly how much higher the buyer might actually have bid.

-Moreover, in this type of multiple-offer situation, it could be in the seller's best interest to issue a counter offer.
-In some states such as California, for example, a seller can make a different counter offer to each of the buyers, if the seller so desires, or to only one or two buyers.
-(We mention California because the state tends to lead the nation.)
-The seller generally has more options available in a multiple-counter offer situation.
-Each counter offer might be weighed and analyzed separately.
+It could be in the seller's best interest to issue a counteroffer instead.
+A seller can make a different counteroffer to each buyer in some states, or sometimes to just one or two buyers.
+The seller generally has more options available in a multiple-counteroffer situation.
+Each counteroffer might ideally be weighed and analyzed separately.

 Why Buyers Gravitate Toward Escalation Clauses

-Whether the escalation clause is "legal" in every state depends on legal interpretation.
-That doesn't stop agents from suggesting it or buyers from wanting to do it.
-For all practical purposes, though, it might seem much easier for the buyer to simply make a highest and best offer and be done with it.
+Whether an escalation clause is "legal" in every state depends on interpretation, but that doesn't stop agents from suggesting it or buyers from wanting to do it.
+For all practical purposes, however, it might be much easier for the buyer to simply make a highest and best offer and be done with it.